GregJohnStewart/WalkingStickPrompter/README.md

 - Must be formatted as FAT
 - Directories currently not supported; TODO in the future to support
 - Keep the SD relatively clean, not too many files.
 For file selection need all the file names read in and there isn't a ton or RAM to go around!
+- File names can only be 8 characters long, or will be shortened artificially in the display.
+Unfortunately, with the tech used there isn't a way around this.

 ## Build Documentation